khrt/Raisin/README.md

     route_param id => Int, sub { ... };

-## desc, params, del, get, patch, post, put
+## del, get, patch, post, put

 It's a shortcuts to `route` restricted to the corresponding HTTP method.

 Each method can consists of this parameters:

-- desc - optional only if didn't starts from `desc` keyword, required otherwise;
+- desc - optional only if didn't start from `desc` keyword, required otherwise;
-- params - optional only if didn't starts from `params` keyword, required otherwise;
+- params - optional only if didn't start from `params` keyword, required otherwise;
 - path - optional;
 - subroutine - required;